in-toto/scai-demos/docs/usage.md

 ## CLI Usage

+The SCAI CLI tools and examples have been tested on Ubuntu 20.04 or higher.

 For information on how to use our CLI tools in [Python] or [Go] environments, please refer to their instructions.